-Then I stumbled upon a 12-year-old chihuahua named Candy.
-She looked terrified in her intake photo: her eyes wide, her stance clearly showing she does not want to be taken into this foreign place.
-Her owners had dropped her off after having her for seven years, claiming that she was highly aggressive and not housebroken.
+Then I stumbled upon a twelve-year-old Chihuahua named Candy.
+She looked terrified in her intake photo: her eyes wide, her stance clearly showing she didn’t want to be taken into this foreign place.
+Her humans had dropped her off after having her for seven years, claiming that she was highly aggressive and not housebroken.

 I felt that Candy was similar, somehow.
-Call it a Doggy Sixth Sense.
+Call it a “doggy sixth sense.”
 I told myself that if no one had adopted Candy by the end of the week, at the very least I would take her out of the shelter and foster her.

 I argued with myself as to why I shouldn’t go get this dog.
 Senior dogs are hard to take care of!
 What if she has a slew of health issues?
 What if she is highly aggressive?
 And how am I going to make time to potty train an adult dog?

 I talked to one of the West Valley Animal Shelter employees to see if I could meet her.
 They brought her out wrapped in a blanket, shaking violently.
 I held her in my lap and she burrowed into my chest, breaking my heart into a million pieces.

 “I am going to foster her,” I told the employee.